Cheukting/ml_fastapi/README.md

 ## Prerequisite

-This workshop assume that you have experience code in Python and have knowledge using some of the data science and machine learning library such as [pandas](https://pandas.pydata.org/docs/index.html), [Scikit-learn](https://scikit-learn.org/stable/index.html) and [Keras](https://keras.io/).
-Details explaining usage of those libraries will be skip in this workshop
+This workshop assumes that you have experience code in Python and have knowledge using some of the data science and machine learning libraries such as [pandas](https://pandas.pydata.org/docs/index.html), [Scikit-learn](https://scikit-learn.org/stable/index.html) and [Keras](https://keras.io/).
+Details explaining the usage of those libraries will be skipped in this workshop

 ## Preflight check

 Please make sure you are using Python 3.12, this is the Python version that we will be using.
-You may try using other version of Python but we will not guarantee all exercises will work the same.
+You may try using other versions of Python but we will not guarantee all exercises will work the same.

 If you want to complete part 3 of the workshop, you will need to be able to deploy [docker containers](https://www.docker.com/) locally.